mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 <img src="docs/user-story-testing/user-story-test-8-11.gif">
 </details><br>

-10. As a player, I want to see notifications and visual cues to understand how to take a shot, where my shot is going to be placed, and confirmation that my shot was registered
+1. As a player, I want to to be presented with notifications, visual, and audio cues to understand how to take a shot, where my shot is going to be placed, and confirmation that my shot was registered

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|